project-jam/jamutilities/README.md

 > [!CAUTION]
 > Using shards WILL LOOP THE START!
 THAT WON'T WORK!!!
 YOU IDIOT!
 PLEASE READ AGAIN IF YOU DON'T KNOW WHAT YOU'RE DOING!!!!

+> [!NOTE]
+> This is only for professionnal coders, if you want to be a contributor to this repository, tysm! [but try to email us](mailto:contact@project-jam.is-a.dev), we're happy to receive the emails :).

 Anyways, to install dependencies, install first nodejs and Bun, and then install using:

 ```bash